pecesama/sa.bros.us/readme.txt

 - How do I install it?

         1.- Unpack the distribution under your webroot directory.
-        2.- Locate install.php in your browser.
+        2.- Locate instalar.php in your browser.
         3.- Follow the instructions.
-        4.- When you are done, be sure to delete install.php script.
+        4.- When you are done, be sure to delete instalar.php script.

 - Extra data?